 How to Change User Role After Successful Subscription Payment

-- JetFormBuilder PayPal Recurring Payments addon installed and activated;
+- JetFormBuilder PayPal Recurring Payments addon at least 1.1.0 version installed and activated;

 - Elementor or WordPress block editor;

 - Created form for the Recurring PayPal payments;